Photo: Main Street of Oberon, Central Tablelands, NSW

 Born during the Gold Rush years, Gulgong today has over a hundred building registered with the historic National Trust.
 The Gulgong Pioneer Museum boasts an excellent collection of Australiana, including horse drawn carriages and Aboriginal artefacts.
 Every year the town also hosts the grande Gulgong Folk Festival: Gulgong.

 Near the mysterious Jenolan Caves, Oberon is a commercial centre for the rural surrounding producers of beef, lamb and vegetables.
-Also in the surrounds are the NSW Blue Mountains National Park and the Kanagra-Boyd.
+Also in the surrounds are the World Heritage Blue Mountains and the Kanagra-Boyd.
 Activities to enjoy here include camping, trout fishing and exploring the mountains and valleys, either on foot or mountain bikes.

 Part of the gateway from Sydney to the Central West, historically it is a mining town and actually got its name from the cement process that became its biggest manufacturing product, ’The town that built Sydney’.

 Set in the valley of the same name, the town is on the junction of the Macquarie and Bell Rivers.
 Explore the many waterways and lakes, the Wellington Caves or visit the Oxley Museum and the Burrendong Arboretum and Botanic Gardens.
 Wellington.

 In the Central Tablelands region there is a wide variety of accommodation available, from quaint Mountain Chalets to Hotels, Motels and Caravan Parks.